holoviz/panel/doc/how_to/test/test.md

 ================================================================== 4 passed in 4.82s
 ```

-Please note that **normally Panel users just need to test the backend behaviour**.
-The Panel developers have already tested the frontend behaviour.
-This makes Panel data apps really simple to test.

 ## Test the frontend with pytest and PlayWright

 Sometimes, for example when you create [custom components](https://panel.holoviz.org/user_guide/Custom_Components.html), it can be useful to test the frontend behaviour.